-In this article We are going to show you, How to extract Nouns using Term Extraction Transformation in SSIS.
-Please refer Extract Noun Phrases Using Term Extraction Transformation in SSIS article to understand, How to Extract Noun Phrases from the Source Data.
+In this article, we show how to extract Nouns using Term Extraction Transformation in SSIS.
+Please refer to the Extract Noun Phrases Using Transformation article to understand the extraction of Noun Phrases from the Source Data.

-TIP: Before reading this article, Please refer Term Extraction in SSIS article for the definition, properties and functionality of this Transformation.
+TIP: Before reading this SSIS extract nouns article, Please refer to the Term Extraction article for the definition, properties, and functionality of this Transformation.
 Also, refer to Extract Nouns and Noun Phrases and Exclusion Tab articles.

 Configure Term Extraction Transformation in SSIS – Extract Nouns